 Tell me the acceptance rate?

-The IRS Offer in Compromise Program might be right for you!
+The IRS Offer Program might be right for you!
 If so, then the IRS may work well with your circumstances since that IRS offer is governed by law and IRS can’t collect taxes after ten years (tolling periods may apply).

 Appealing a rejection